aea-JR/psa-scr-qst-tst/readme.md

 The `Questionnaire` widget has the following properties divided into several tabs:

-- "General" tab
+- **General** tab
-  - Title: Enter the title for the questionnaire.
+  - **Title:** Enter the title for the questionnaire.
-  - Response Mode: Select the [response mode](#supported-questionnaire-input-types-response-mode) for the questionnaire.
+  - **Response Mode:** Select the [response mode](#supported-questionnaire-input-types-response-mode) for the questionnaire.
-  - Additional CSS Classes: Specify additional CSS class names to be added to the main container of the questionnaire.
+  - **Additional CSS Classes:** Specify additional CSS class names to be added to the main container of the questionnaire.
 Separate multiple class names with spaces.
-  - Enable fixed height: Manually set the form height if enabled.
+  - **Enable fixed height:** Manually set the form height if enabled.
-  - Form height: Enter the height of the questionnaire content measured in em units.
+  - **Form height:** Enter the height of the questionnaire content measured in em units.
-  - Scrollbar width: Select the width of the scrollbar.
+  - **Scrollbar width:** Select the width of the scrollbar.
 "None" will hide the scrolbar.
-  - Overscroll behavior: Select how overscrolling should behave, i.e. it scrolls also the container."
+  - **Overscroll behavior:** Select how overscrolling should behave, i.e. it scrolls also the container."
-- "ID's" tab
+- **ID's** tab
-  - External ID: The external reference ID for the questionnaire.
+  - **External ID:** The external reference ID for the questionnaire.
-  - Questionnaire ID (GID): The questionnaire ID in PisaSales.(Visible after questionnaire got created)
+  - **Questionnaire ID (GID):** The questionnaire ID in PisaSales.(Visible after questionnaire got created)
-- "Answer Context" tab
+- **Answer Context** tab
-  - Activity ID Source: Select whether to manually enter the Activity ID or retrieve it from a DataItem attribute.
+  - **Activity ID Source:** Select whether to manually enter the Activity ID or retrieve it from a DataItem attribute.
-  - Activity ID: Manully enter the Activity ID.
+  - **Activity ID:** Manully enter the Activity ID.
 (Visible if selected source is "manual")
-  - Name of the data attribute in question: Enter the name of the data attribute to read the activity id from.(Visible if selected source is "DataItem")
+  - **Name of the data attribute in question:** Enter the name of the data attribute to read the activity id from.(Visible if selected source is "DataItem")
-  - Activity ID data attribute value: The value behind the data item attribute name.(Visible if selected source is "DataItem")
+  - **Activity ID data attribute value:** The value behind the data item attribute name.(Visible if selected source is "DataItem")
-  - Contact ID Source: Select whether to manually enter the Contact ID or retrieve it from a DataItem attribute.
+  - **Contact ID Source:** Select whether to manually enter the Contact ID or retrieve it from a DataItem attribute.
-  - Contact ID: Manully enter the Contact ID.
+  - **Contact ID:** Manully enter the Contact ID.
 (Visible if selected source is "manual")
-  - Name of the data attribute in question: Enter the name of the data attribute to read the contact id from.(Visible if selected source is "DataItem")
+  - **Name of the data attribute in question:** Enter the name of the data attribute to read the contact id from.(Visible if selected source is "DataItem")
-  - Contact ID data attribute value: The value behind the data item attribute name.(Visible if selected source is "DataItem")
+  - **Contact ID data attribute value:** The value behind the data item attribute name.(Visible if selected source is "DataItem")
-  - Project ID Source: Select whether to manually enter the Project ID or retrieve it from a DataItem attribute.
+  - **Project ID Source:** Select whether to manually enter the Project ID or retrieve it from a DataItem attribute.
-  - Project ID: Manully enter the Project ID.
+  - **Project ID:** Manully enter the Project ID.
 (Visible if selected source is "manual")
-  - Name of the data attribute in question: Enter the name of the data attribute to read the project id from.(Visible if selected source is "DataItem")
+  - **Name of the data attribute in question:** Enter the name of the data attribute to read the project id from.(Visible if selected source is "DataItem")
-  - Project ID data attribute value: The value behind the data item attribute name.(Visible if selected source is "DataItem")
+  - **Project ID data attribute value:** The value behind the data item attribute name.(Visible if selected source is "DataItem")
-- "Submission messages" tab
+- **Submission messages** tab
-  - Submitting message type: Select the type of message displayed while the questionnaire answers are being submitted.
+  - **Submitting message type:** Select the type of message displayed while the questionnaire answers are being submitted.
-  - Submitting message: Message shown while the questionnaire answers are being submitted.
+  - **Submitting message:** Message shown while the questionnaire answers are being submitted.
 (Visible if submitting message type is set to `Default text`).
-  - Submitting content: Widgets shown while the questionnaire answers are being submitted.
+  - **Submitting content:** Widgets shown while the questionnaire answers are being submitted.
 (Visible if submitting message type is set to `Custom content`).
-  - Preview submitting message/widgets: Preview the message or content displayed while the questionnaire answers are being submitted.
+  - **Preview submitting message/widgets:** Preview the message or content displayed while the questionnaire answers are being submitted.
 Works only in edit mode.
-  - Submission success message type: Select the type of message displayed after successful answer submission.
+  - **Submission success message type:** Select the type of message displayed after successful answer submission.
-  - Submitted message: Message shown after the answers are successfully submitted.
+  - **Submitted message:** Message shown after the answers are successfully submitted.
 (Visible if submission success message type is set to `Default text`).
-  - Submission success content: Widgets shown after the answers are successfully submitted.
+  - **Submission success content:** Widgets shown after the answers are successfully submitted.
 (Visible if submission success message type is set to `Custom content`).
-  - Preview success message/widgets: Preview the message or content displayed after the answers are successfully submitted.
+  - **Preview success message/widgets:** Preview the message or content displayed after the answers are successfully submitted.
 Works only in edit mode.
-  - Submission failure message type: Select the type of failure message displayed upon submission failure.
+  - **Submission failure message type:** Select the type of failure message displayed upon submission failure.
-  - Failed message: Message shown if the answer submission failed.
+  - **Failed message:** Message shown if the answer submission failed.
 (Visible if submission failure message type is set to `Default text`).
-  - Submission failure content: Widgets shown if the answer submission failed.
+  - **Submission failure content:** Widgets shown if the answer submission failed.
 (Visible if submission failure message type is set to `Custom content`).
-  - Show retry button: Show a retry button at the end of the message/widgets.
+  - **Show retry button:** Show a retry button at the end of the message/widgets.
-  - Retry button text: The text for the retry button.
+  - **Retry button text:** The text for the retry button.
-  - Retry button alignment: Alignment for the retry button.
+  - **Retry button alignment:** Alignment for the retry button.
-  - Preview failed message/widgets: Preview the message or content displayed if the answer submission failed.
+  - **Preview failed message/widgets:** Preview the message or content displayed if the answer submission failed.
 Works only in edit mode.
-- "Steps" tab
+- **Steps** tab
-  - Steps: Configure the questionnaire steps.
+  - **Steps:** Configure the questionnaire steps.
-- "Review" tab
+- **Review** tab
-  - Enable Review: Adds a button to the last step of "Multiple Steps" for reviewing the answers.
+  - **Enable Review:** Adds a button to the last step of "Multiple Steps" for reviewing the answers.
-  - Review button text: The text for the review button.
+  - **Review button text:** The text for the review button.
-  - Show steps: Shows the steps in the review dialog.
+  - **Show steps:** Shows the steps in the review dialog.
-  - Include empty answers: Includes empty answers in the review dialog, otherwise only non empty answers are shown.
+  - **Include empty answers:** Includes empty answers in the review dialog, otherwise only non empty answers are shown.
-  - Show header: Adds a header to the review dialog.
+  - **Show header:** Adds a header to the review dialog.
-  - Header title: The title of the review header.
+  - **Header title:** The title of the review header.
-  - Show footer: Adds a footer with a button for closing the review dialog.
+  - **Show footer:** Adds a footer with a button for closing the review dialog.
-  - Close button text: The text on the button for closing the review dialog.
+  - **Close button text:** The text on the button for closing the review dialog.

-- "Navigation area" tab (Content depends on form type i.e. single-step or multiple-steps)
+- **Navigation area** tab (Content depends on form type i.e. single-step or multiple-steps)
-  - Forward button text: Text for the forward button.
+  - **Forward button text:** Text for the forward button.
-  - Backward button text: Text for the backward button.
+  - **Backward button text:** Text for the backward button.
-  - Submit button text: Text for the submit button.
+  - **Submit button text:** Text for the submit button.
-  - Alignment: Alignment for the single-step questionnaire submit button.
+  - **Alignment:** Alignment for the single-step questionnaire submit button.
-- "PisaSales Questionnaire Management" tab (Content depends on the current questionnaire status)
+- **PisaSales Questionnaire Management** tab (Content depends on the current questionnaire status)
-  - Create button: Fully [creates the questionnaire](#creating-a-questionnaire) on PisaSales side.
+  - **Create button:** Fully [creates the questionnaire](#creating-a-questionnaire) on PisaSales side.
 (Visible if questionnaire has not been created yet)
-  - Push changes button: [Push all changes](#updating-a-questionnaire) made for the questionnaire to PisaSales.
+  - **Push changes button:** [Push all changes](#updating-a-questionnaire) made for the questionnaire to PisaSales.
 (Visible if questionnaire has unsynced changes)

 ### Validation